usfpgsc/usfpgsc.github.io/_pages/consulting.md

 author_profile: true
 ---

-## Who Am I?
+## Statistical Consulting

-I'm presently completing a Ph.D in Biostatistics at Western University.
-Throughout my PhD, I've had the good fortune to work as a statistical analyst for The Department of Medicine at Western.
+I am available for private statistical consulting.
+Throughout my PhD, I've had the good fortune to work as a statistical analyst for The Department of Medicine at Western University.
 In that role I provided statistical services to researching physicians, including: but not limited to:

 * Providing statistical expertise in grant writing
 * Helping design analysis plans for funded studies